 An overview of social vulnerability for the District's Planning Area is shown in Figure 2-3 based on CDC SVI data aggregated to census tracts.
-The SVI map depicts that within the District's Planning Area there is one census tract (Census Tract 1503.05 SVI Score = 0.7719) in the central portion of Sonoma Valley with population with a higher vulnerability to disasters (in blue) compared to Sonoma County, which overall has a low to moderate vulnerability to disasters.
+The SVI map depicts that within the District's Planning Area there is one census tract (Census Tract 1503.05 SVI Score = 0.7719) in the central portion of Sonoma Valley with population with a higher vulnerability to disasters (in blue) compared to Sonoma County, which overall has a low to moderate vulnerability to disasters (in pale green).
+The census tracts shaded in green and yellow have moderate to low vulnerability to disasters.
 The overall social vulnerability in the surrounding unincorporated portion of Sonoma Valley based on the SVI data is shown in Figure 2-4.
 Additional maps using the four main vulnerability themes of the SVI, including socioeconomic vulnerability, household composition and disability, minority status, language vulnerability, and housing and transportation are provided on the CDC's SVI online maps at https://svi.cdc.gov/.